Competitive advantage

 In business, a competitive advantage is an attribute that allows an organization to outperform its competitors.

-A competitive advantage may include access to natural resources, such as high-grade ores or a low-cost power source, highly skilled labor, geographic location, high entry barriers, and access to new technology and to proprietary information.
+A competitive advantage may include access to natural resources, such as high-grade ores or a low-cost power source; highly skilled labor; geographic location; high entry barriers; and access to new technology and proprietary information.

 Overview

 The term competitive advantage refers to the ability gained through attributes and resources to perform at a higher level than others in the same industry or market (Christensen and Fahey 1984, Kay 1994, Porter 1980 cited by Chacarbaghi and Lynch 1999, p.
 45).
 The study of this advantage has attracted profound research interest due to contemporary issues regarding superior performance levels of firms in today's competitive market.
 "A firm is said to have a competitive advantage when it is implementing a value creating strategy not simultaneously being implemented by any current or potential player" (Barney 1991 cited by Clulow et al.2003, p.
 221).

 Competitive advantage is the leverage a business has over its competitors.
 This can be gained by offering clients better and greater value.
 Advertising products or services with lower prices or higher quality piques the interest of consumers.
 This is the reason behind brand loyalty, or why customers prefer one particular product or service over another.
 Value proposition is important when understanding competitive advantage.
 If the value proposition is effective, that is, if the value proposition offers clients better and greater value, it can produce a competitive advantage in either the product or service.

-Competitive strategy is defined as the long term plan of a particular company in order to gain competitive advantage over its competitors in the industry.
-It is aimed at creating defensive position in an industry and generating a superior ROI (return on investment).
+Competitive strategy is defined as the long-term plan of a particular company to gain a competitive advantage over its competitors in the industry.
+It is aimed at creating a defensive position in an industry and generating a superior ROI (return on investment).

 American academic Michael Porter defined two ways in which an organization can achieve competitive advantage over its rivals: a cost advantage and a differentiation advantage.
 A cost advantage arises when a business can provide the same products and services as its competitors but at a lower cost.
 A differentiation advantage arises when a business can provide different products and services from its competitors which are more closely aligned to customers' needs.
 In Porter's view, strategic management should be concerned with building and sustaining competitive advantage.